-If you stop by the U.S. Botanic Garden (USBG) through New Year's Day, you can see 'Jingle Bell' (pictured, above right) and 'Jingle Bell Rock' that are red with pink or white splashes.
-You might also enjoy finding 'Peppermint Ruffles' with its pink tones or 'Autumn Leaves' displaying unexpected peaches and golds.
-These are just a few of the more than 30 varieties of poinsettias (Euphorbia pulcherrima and hybrids) in the USBG's 2017 poinsettia display.
+If you stop by the U.S. Botanic Garden (USBG) through January 2 , you can see the deep reds of 'Christmas Eve Red' or the unusual rounded bracts of ‘Christmas Mouse® Red’ resembling small mouse ears.
+You might also enjoy finding 'Superba™ New Glitter' with its splashes of cream throughout the red bract or 'Green Envy' displaying unexpected light lime green colors.
+These are just a few of the more than a dozen varieties of poinsettias (Euphorbia pulcherrima and hybrids) in the USBG's 2022 poinsettia display.

-The gardeners have grown more than 3,000 poinsettia plants to brighten up the Conservatory's annual holiday exhibit "Season's Greenings: Roadside Attractions" and celebrate the stories of this plant that is now closely tied to American winter holidays.
+The gardeners have grown almost 2,000 poinsettia plants to brighten up the Conservatory's annual holiday exhibit “Season’s Greenings" and celebrate the stories of this plant that is now closely tied to American winter holidays.
 But this wasn't always the case.
 It has just been in the last 50 years that the poinsettia has crossed into mass production and become a staple in American homes every December.

 The poinsettia is native to the deciduous tropical forest of the Pacific coast of southern Mexico.
 There it grows as a large, lanky shrub reaching up to 30 feet in height, where it blooms in late fall.
 The plant's common name refers to Joel Roberts Poinsett, the first U.S. Minister to Mexico, who sent seeds and samples of the plant back to the United States in the late 1820s.